 Instructions

-- Mix all the ingredients of Pastry Dough well to form a smooth, soft dough.
+• Mix all the ingredients for the pastry dough until well combined to form a smooth, soft dough.

-- Heat up a pan, toast the sesame seeds on a medium to low heat until they are slightly golden brown.
+• Heat a pan and toast the sesame seeds over medium to low heat until they are slightly golden brown.
 Set aside.

-- In a blender, lightly ground the roasted peanuts into a course texture.
-Transfer the peanuts into a bowl, add the sesame seeds and sugar.
-Stir to mix well.
+• In a blender, lightly grind the roasted peanuts into a coarse texture.
+Transfer the peanuts to a bowl, add the sesame seeds and sugar, and stir to mix well.

-- Using a rolling pin, roll the Pastry Dough into a thin sheet.
-Use a 1-3/4 inch cookie cutter to cut the pastry into rounds.
-Take 1/2 teaspoon of the Peanut Filling and place it onto the center of a pastry round.
-Fold in half, pinch and press to seal tight.
-You may fold the edges to form into a puff shape as pictured above.
+• Using a rolling pin, roll the pastry dough into a thin sheet.
+Use a 1¾-inch (2.5 cm) cookie cutter to cut the pastry into rounds.
+Take ½ teaspoon of the peanut filling and place it in the center of each pastry round.
+Fold in half, pinch, and press to seal tightly.
+You may also fold the edges to form a puff shape.

-- Heat up a pot with the oil and deep fry the peanut puffs in batches, until they turn golden brown.
-Remove with with a strainer or slotted spoon and drained on a plate lined with paper towels.
-Let cool before storing in an air-tight container.
+• Heat a pot with oil and deep-fry the peanut puffs in batches until they turn golden brown.
+Remove them with a strainer or slotted spoon and drain on a plate lined with paper towels.
+Let cool before storing in an airtight container.

 ..hello….would like to know if Puff Pastry (from the store) can be used, pls advise, tks